 Note that unlike the superhard Fireball Crosswords, Fireball Newsflash Crosswords are aimed at a general audience.
 The difficulty level will be like that of a typical Tuesday or Wednesday newspaper crossword.

 I started Fireball Crosswords in 2010 as the first online-only pay-to-play direct-to-the-solver crossword.
 I have written or edited more than 50 puzzle books, with combined sales of over a million copies.
 I was the editor of the Post Puzzler, a tough themeless crossword that appeared in every Sunday Washington Post from April 2010 to March 2015.
-From 2002 to 2008, I was the crossword editor for the New York Sun.
-I am the editorial director for Puzzlewright Press, an imprint of Sterling Publishing, where I have worked for the last 18 years.
+From 2002 to 2008, I was the crossword editor for The New York Sun.
+I am the editorial director for Puzzlewright Press, an imprint of Sterling Publishing, where I have worked for the last 20 years.
 I am also the creator of the iPhone app Celebrity: Get a Clue.
-And since 2012 I have been a member of the American Heritage Dictionary Usage Panel.
+Since 2012 I have been a member of the American Heritage Dictionary Usage Panel.
 In 2017, New York TImes best-selling author A.J.
 Jacobs called me "a six-letter word starting with MENS and ending in CH."

 New York Sun Crosswords #8